 Introduction

 The Water Boards’ regulations for implementation of CEQA require the Staff Report to include a brief description of the Provisions (Cal.
 Code Regs., tit.
 23, § 3777 subd. (b)(1)).
-This Chapter provides that description plus an overview of the goals of the Provisions; the precise location and boundaries of the project; the interactions that would occur between this project, the Basin plans and the SIP; and a general description of the project’s technical, economic, and environmental characteristics.
+This Chapter provides that description plus an overview of the goals of the Provisions; the precise location and boundaries of the project; the interactions that would occur between this project, the basin plans and the SIP; and a general description of the project’s technical, economic, and environmental characteristics.
 The Staff Report also contains non-exclusive lists of: the agencies that are expected to use this Staff Report in their decision making and permits, other approvals required to implement the project, and related environmental review and consultation required by federal, state, or local laws, regulations, or policies as required by the CEQA Guidelines (Cal.
 Code Regs., tit.
 14, § 15124).

 In-depth analyses of the project options and the justification for the preferred approach related to the Provisions are included in Chapter 5 of the Staff Report.